phuangkaeo/QA-Rest-API/README.md

 ### What is a URI, an endpoint, an operation?
 * A **Uniform Resource Identifier (URI)** is a unique sequence of characters that identifies a logical or physical resource used by web technologies.
 URIs may be used to identify anything, including real-world objects, such as people and places, concepts, or information resources such as web pages and books.
 Some URIs provide a means of locating and retrieving information resources on a network (either on the Internet or on another private network, such as a computer filesystem or an Intranet), these are Uniform Resource Locators (URLs).
 A URL provides the location of the resource
 * An endpoint is one end of a communication channel.
 When an API interacts with another system, the touchpoints of this communication are considered endpoints.
 For APIs, an endpoint can include a URL of a server or service.
 Each endpoint is the location from which APIs can access the resources they need to carry out their function.

+APIs work using ‘requests’ and ‘responses.’
+When an API requests information from a web application or web server, it will receive a response.
+The place that APIs send requests and where the resource lives, is called an endpoint.

 * CRUD vs REST Explained

     The confusion between CRUD and REST stems from the fact that interacting with REST applications often involves the use of CRUD-like functions.
 This is because REST applications are built around resources (as outlined in the Uniform Interface constraint), which can be created, read, updated, and deleted, just like entries in a collection of data.